ibm-cloud-docs/EventStreams/monitoring.md

 ### Produce message conversion time
 {: #ibm_eventstreams_instance_produce_conversions_time_quantile}

-Indicates that the accumulated time spent performing message conversion from clients that are producing using older protocol versions.
+Indicates that the accumulated time spent performing message conversion from clients that are producing by using older protocol versions.

 | Metadata | Description |
 |----------|-------------|